Analysis: Why ex-coach Jody Wynn isn’t to blame for all of Husky women’s team’s struggles

 McDonald, who led the Pac-12 in scoring the past three seasons and twice won the league’s top defensive award, has been at the forefront of the Wildcats’ resurgence.

 “It’s just crazy when I look back to a couple of years ago when we had these conversations,” McDonald’s said.
 “It’s a lot of trust in those conversations and just our relationship.
-We literally spoke it into existence and now it’s happened.
+We literally spoke it into existence, and now it’s happened.

 “We put in the work.
-We got great players around me and it’s finally happening.
+We got great players around me, and it’s finally happening.
 So, what now?
 We got to show out.”

 It’s impossible to say with certainty how McDonald’s career would have unfolded with the Huskies, but theoretically she would have paired with guard Amber Melgoza, UW’s eighth all-time scorer, to comprise a formidable backcourt.